lookit/lookit-docs/docs/source/faq.rst

 A1: In the USA.

 A2: Videos are stored primarily on Amazon S3.
-Lookit (including databases with participant and session data) is hosted on Google Cloud Platform.
+The CHS site, including databases with participant and session data, is hosted on Google Cloud Platform.

 How is participant data secured?
 --------------------------------